Dahan13/Projet_RMN_EMMA/README.md

 Be careful, depending on your installation, `python3` may have to be replaced by `py` for it to work.

 The program will start the installation, follow these instructions and everything should work fine.
-There is also an alternative installer `installer_shell.py` which does not use a graphical interface but only the terminal.

 ###  1.2. <a name='Installationmanuelleduprogramme'></a> Manual installation of the program